wangbo9719/MEXTRA/README.md

-# MEXTRA
+This repo contains the source code of the paper accepted by ACL'2025 main - [**"Unveiling Privacy Risks in LLM Agent Memory"**](https://arxiv.org/pdf/2502.13172).

-Source code for the ACL'2025 paper titled "Unveiling privacy risks in llm agent memory"
+We will release the code as soon as possible.